- Prospective Students

 GRE and TOEFL test scores must be sent by the Educational Testing Service directly to USC school code 4852.

-Unofficial copies of transcripts may be submitted as uploaded attachments to the online application.
+Unofficial copies of transcripts are submitted as uploaded attachments to the online application.

 Official transcripts should be sent to: